 We Can Help You Navigate Complex Packaging Challenges

-We continue to develop innovative new closure technology for our customers.
 Although we have a large inventory of stock bottles and closures, custom design challenges are our specialty.
-We take time to learn and understand our customers’ needs and learn about their products.
-Details matter to us and we care about every customer and strive to provide them with the best packaging solution for their products.
+We take time to understand our customers’ needs and learn about their products.
+Details matter to us.
+We care about every customer and strive to provide them with the best product packaging solution.

-When you work with Drug Plastics, you have access to over 50 years of manufacturing knowledge and expertise.
+When you work with Drug Plastics, you have access to over 60 years of manufacturing knowledge and expertise.
 We can help you find the best solution for your packaging challenges – a solution that considers your product, your brand, and your consumers’ needs.
 Let us provide you with peace-of-mind that your products will meet the tough regulatory requirements for your industry.
-Want to learn how we can help you develop the right child resistant packaging for your product?
-Connect with our team online or call 610-367-5000 to speak with a knowledgeable representative right away.
+Connect with our team online or call 610-367-5000 to speak with a knowledgeable representative immediately.